sarimultv/To-Do-List/README.md

-## useRef React hook is used for reference where repainting of component is not reqd., like collecting from input JSX element.
+## useRef React hook is used for reference where repainting of component is not reqd., like collecting user input value from input JSX element.